jenkinsci/throttle-concurrent-builds-plugin/README.md

 Starting from `throttle-concurrents-2.0` the plugin allows throttling particular Pipeline blocks by categories.
 For this purpose you can use the `throttle()` step.
-Throttling within a single job **is not supported**, you would need to define a special global category for the job.

 How does it work?